Pete Farndon: Career

 Farndon played a large role in shaping the Pretenders' tough image, often wearing his biker clothing, or later, samurai gear onstage.
 Hynde later acknowledged that two Pretenders' songs, "Biker" and "Samurai" had "references to a Pete Farndon type of character".
 As a performer, Hynde recalled that "Pete was fantastic.
 Pete was blagging it a lot because technically he wasn't any kind of great musician.
 But he had real heart, like in boxing terms, he could win the fight on heart alone.
 And he had a great energy, borne of a kind of desperation."

 By early 1982, Farndon's drug use was causing strained relations with his bandmates.
 He became increasingly belligerent and according to Hynde, "was in bad shape.
 He was really not someone you could work with."
 The situation came to a head when guitarist James Honeyman-Scott threatened to quit the band if Farndon was not fired.
 On 14 June 1982, band manager Dave Hill, on the orders of Hynde, fired Farndon.
 Two days after Farndon's dismissal, Honeyman-Scott was found dead of heart failure caused by a cocaine overdose.
 Four years into the career of the Pretenders, Hynde and drummer Martin Chambers were the only original members left, and less than a year later, the only two living members.

 After his dismissal from the Pretenders, Farndon worked with former Clash drummer Topper Headon, guitarist Henry Padovani, organist Mick Gallagher, and vocalist Steve Allen (formerly of Deaf School) in a short-lived band they called Samurai.

 Death

-On 14 April 1983, at the age of 30, Farndon was found by his wife drowned in the bath at his home in London, having lost consciousness after overdosing on heroin.
+On 14 April 1983, at the age of 30, Farndon was found by his wife drowned in the bath at his home in London, having lost consciousness after a heroin overdose.
 He is buried at St. Peter's Church, Withington, Herefordshire, England.